FrancoStino/commit-pieces-ai/README.md

 - Custom Commit Prompt: The prompt that will be used to generate the commit message.

+- Custom URL: URL to connect to a remote Pieces OS instance.
+Please read the [documentation](https://docs.pieces.app/product-highlights-and-benefits/connecting-to-a-remote-pieces-os-instance) to ensure you need to use this.
+You need to configure this setting inside the [Pieces for VS Code](https://marketplace.visualstudio.com/items?itemName=MeshIntelligentTechnologiesInc.pieces-vscode) extension

 ## Known Issues

 There are currently no known issues.
 If you encounter any problems, please open an issue on our GitHub repository.